 Teaching Thesis Statement Writing in Secondary ELA

+Since the thesis statement is such a crucial part of any academic paper or essay, I make sure I spend some time on each essay teaching thesis statement writing to my students.
 When my students complete a formal essay in class, I make it a point to go through the entire writing process with them.
 Once students have brainstormed and selected the main ideas for their essays, it is time to write the thesis statement.
-Since the thesis statement is such a crucial part of any academic paper or essay, I make sure I spend some time on each essay teaching my students how to write their thesis statement.

 When I teach my high school English students about the thesis statement, I tell them that it is a roadmap or framework sentence that encapsulates the entire main argument or claim of the essay.
 I have my students write their thesis statement at the end of their introduction, and I like to have them keep it to one sentence.